 I decided to become a tattoo artist during my last quarter at University of California San Diego in 2004.
 My professor, Barbara Kruger, encouraged me to take a tattoo apprenticeship that was offered to me.
 I thought tattooing would be an interesting new medium to learn to influence my art making.
 I began my apprenticeship in 2005 under the guidance of Bob Nguyen, owner of Bad Influence Tattoo in Fountain Valley, CA.

 What’s your background?

 I graduated in 2004 with a BA in Visual Arts, Studio from UCSD.
 I apprenticed in 2005 and in 2006 began tattooing professionally.
-In received my MFA in 2010 from CalArts and moved back to San Diego to continue tattooing professionally.
+I received my MFA in 2010 from CalArts and moved back to San Diego to continue tattooing professionally.
 In 2012 I opened Diego Tattoo Gallery.

 What styles do you specialize in or prefer to work on?

 Neotraditional, blackwork.
-I love doing pet portraits, anything cartoon or animated related (Disney, Studio Ghibli, Bob’s Burgers, etc.) and color flowers with blackwork/henna backgrounds.
+I love doing pet portraits, anything cartoon or animation related (Disney, Studio Ghibli, Bob’s Burgers, etc.) and color flowers with blackwork/henna backgrounds.
 I would love to do more large-scale tattoos that are based on cartoons or animations.

 Are there any requests that you turn down?